1000 Search Engines help you find

 ASK AN ipl2 LIBRARIAN QUESTION FORM Use this form if you are under 13 years of age.

-2007 Saint Mary's College of California,
+Mary's College of California,

 did a report on students' research habits says the worry over students' overreliance on Google and Wikipedia to complete assignments found that most students started their research by turning to course readings or the library Web site, not Web search engines or Wikipedia.
 Many students are overwhelmed by research assignments, "especially selecting and evaluating information and figuring out professors' expectations for quality research." --